Blogs, e-mail listservs, and similar "Web 2.0" tools help you stay in touch with the latest developments in your field.

 "Can People Really Grow Out of Autism?"
 Emily Willingham.
 Forbes.
 17 Jan.
 2013.

 Fein, D., Barton, M., Eigsti, I., Kelley, E., Naigles, L., Schultz, R., & ...
 Tyson, K. (2013).
 Optimal outcome in individuals with a history of autism.
 Journal Of Child Psychology And Psychiatry, And Allied Disciplines, 54(2), 195-205. doi:10.1111/jcpp.12037

 Welcome to Sacred Heart University's libraries.
-As a distance-learning student enrolled in Wheelock College's Bachelor of Science in Human Development program, you have academic research privileges at our libraries, including:
+As a Sacred Heart University student, you have academic research privileges at our libraries, including:

 Our main library is Ryan Matura Libray; the Cambridge Learning Resources Center provides additional reference materials for Education, Nursing, and Allied Health studies.

 Ryan Matura Library

 Cambridge L. R. Center